Creating a New Evaluation Form

 If you’re creating a quantitative question, use the Display As dropdown box to choose whether you want the answer labels displayed as:

-- Horizontal or Vertical Buttons
+- Buttons Horizontal

 - Drop Down List